chrultrabook/docs/src/docs/faq.md

 * This depends on your use case.
 Only you can answer this question. <!-- Not ubuntu plz -->

 ### My internal keyboard doesn't work, can I use an external keyboard to get into developer mode?
 * No. The hotkeys will only work on the internal keyboard.
+Chromeboxes do not have this restriction.

 ### I just want to boot Linux from USB on my Chromebook, what do I need to do?
 * Check the Supported Devices page, to ensure your device has functional RW_LEGACY firmware available.
 If so, flash RWL (RW_LEGACY firmware) and use that.